 Recent changes to government legislation allow councils to make a decision on whether or not to include Māori wards in their representation arrangements.

-We have begun engagement taking a two-staged approach for consultation on Māori wards.
-This allows for pre-consultation engagement from May to August, before formal consultation, including hearings, takes place in September.
-A final decision is expected in November.
+We began public engagement, taking a two-staged approach for consultation on Māori wards.
+This allowed for pre-consultation engagement from May to August 2021, before formal consultation, including hearings, which took place in September 2021.

 A Council may establish Māori wards for their city or district.